6 Forms of Post Separation Violence

 Control via shared-parenting

-Demanding information or photos of the children above what is necessary ; Imposing educational strategies when the child is not in their care ; Challenging the victim's parenting skills and decisions ; Withholding information about the child ; Manipulating or alienating the child from the victim ; Imposing their presence during the victim’s custody time ; Not returning the child to the victim when expected.
+Demanding information or photos of the children above what is reasonable ; Imposing educational strategies when the child is not in their care ; Challenging the victim's parenting skills and decisions ; Withholding information about the child ; Manipulating or alienating the child from the victim ; Imposing their presence during the victim’s custody time ; Not returning the child to the victim when expected.

 Escalation of physical violence